 Auto Bed Leveling

 Capacitive, inductive, and touched-based sensors work great with Everflex.
-It’s recommended to let the heatbed reach printing temperatures before peforming an auto bed leveling routine.
+It’s recommended to let the heatbed reach printing temperature before performing an auto bed leveling routine.